 Getting to Yes offers a proven, step-by-step strategy for coming to mutually acceptable agreements in every sort of conflict.
 Thoroughly updated and revised, it offers readers a straight-forward, universally applicable method for negotiating personal and professional disputes without getting angry-or getting taken.

 Brave Leadership: Unleash Your Most Confident, Powerful, and Authentic Self to Get the Results You Need

 While we may think that we need to follow some kind of prescription to get results, the most amazing leaders are those who dare to be their true selves, powerfully.
 People want to give them their best.
 But in a business world that’s so competitive and uncertain, how do you connect with others more authentically to tap into their illusive want?

-Brave Leadership is the essential guide for leaders in today’s every-shifting world.
+Brave Leadership is the essential guide for leaders in today’s ever-shifting world.
 Wherever you are in your leadership journey–new, seasoned, young, or old–if you aspire to be the best leader you can be, then this book is for you.
 It will help you

 • Uncover your barriers to brave

 • Escape overwhelm and frustration and learn to manage stress and anxiety

 • Have the influence you want to have